 This project will feature creative industries based in Amsterdam at the center of an international movement in which cities around the world are starting to consider a public software approach.
 It will explore both the design & deployment process of public software as well as business models to support this development.
 As such, it will lay out a new direction for creative industries as well as new relations between governments, citizens and creative industries to develop city software from a public interest perspective.

 The consortium has three core partners.

-The City of Amsterdam is internationally a forerunner in the deployment of public software.
+Internationally, the City of Amsterdam is a forerunner in the deployment of public software.
 It is looking for ways to further develop this model of software deployment.
 How can cities collaborate on the further development and deployment of public software?
 In this project, it will contribute its experiences so far, and help in the setting of the framework and agenda for the workshops.
-Their involvement also means that the learnings from this project are directly looped back to the local government of Amsterdam
+Their involvement also means that the learnings from this project are directly looped back to the local government of Amsterdam.

 The Amsterdam University of Applied Sciences will connect the consortium with international (academic) research networks on public values and urban infrastructure.
 In the past few years, it has been part of a number of research projects that explore public values in relation to urban infrastructure development.
 This project takes that research one step further and makes it concrete by zooming in to the case of public software deployment.

-Improving the position of Amsterdam University of Amsterdam
+Improving the position of Amsterdam University of Applied Sciences

 This project connects the AUAS with some leading actors in the field of public software development such as the Amsterdam and Barcelona CTO offices, and will strengthen its position in international networks such as the Open and Agile Smart Cities programme.